Concerts & Events

-Rafael Vivanco, guitar, and Gisella Milla Adams, soprano, present a concert featuring traditional music from the Viceroyalty of Peru.
-Rafael Vivanco started playing the guitar at the age of 11 in Peru.
-He performed regularly at venues in Lima while studying classical guitar with Alonso Acosta Ojeda.
-He went on to complete his Bachelor of Music degree in classical guitar performance at the University of British Columbia in Vancouver, and his Masters at Roosevelt University in Chicago.
-He studied with…Find out more »
+Rafael Vivanco Rafael Vivanco started playing the guitar at the age of 11 in Peru.
+He went on to complete his Bachelor of Music degree in classical guitar performance at the University of British Columbia in Canada, and his Master's at Roosevelt University in Chicago.
+Rafael was sponsored to perform and teach in the US for over 10 years by Sherry Brener, the Spanish guitar importer and Guitarra Magazine editor who collaborated with icons such as Andres Segovia and Christopher…Find out more »

 PianoForte Studios is located at 1335 South Michigan Ave, Chicago, IL 60605.

 The easiest way to find parking near us is by using SpotHero.
 Click on their logo below to be redirected to their website.

 If you prefer to go directly to a garage or lot, here is a list of a few in the area:

 - 1234 S Michigan Avenue Garage - ParkMichigan Self Park Garage - Entrance on Michigan Avenue - Credit Card Only

 - 1255 S Michigan Avenue Garage - Sky55 - Entrance on S 13th St - Credit Card Only